 Diarrhetic shellfish poisoning (DSP) has emerged as a significant and expanding seafood safety threat in coastal regions across the United States.
 The harmful algal species Dinophysis produces toxins known to cause DSP that can accumulate in shellfish.
 Little is known about the environmental and biological drivers of Dinophysis growth and toxin production.
-This project will develop a nationwide network of Imaging FlowCytobots (IFCBs) optimized for monitoring Dinophysis blooms and determine how growth rates and toxin production are influenced by the environment.
-The results will be communicated to address regional management needs.
+We will develop a nationwide network of Imaging FlowCytobots (IFCBs) optimized for monitoring Dinophysis blooms and determine how growth rates and toxin production are influenced by the environment.
+Our results will help address regional management needs.

 Why We Care